MarjoleinAardewijn/browser-technologies-1920/README.md

 **2. REM and EM**

-REM and EM are widely [supported in all browser](https://caniuse.com/#search=rem), but not in all of them.
+REM and EM are widely [supported in browsers](https://caniuse.com/#search=rem), but not in all of them.
 In IE 6 - IE 8 for example, it isn't supported.
-And in iOS Safari 5.0-5.1, it's isn't supported in combination with media queries.
+And in iOS Safari 5.0-5.1, it isn't supported in combination with media queries.

-To make sure it work in all the browsers, I wrote fallbacks when using REM or EM units.
+To make sure it work in all the browsers, I wrote some fallbacks when using REM or EM units.

 ```css
 .content {